PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 This [option](https://dnf.readthedocs.io/en/latest/conf_ref.html#options-for-both-main-and-repo) is currently off by default.
 However, you could add `countme=false` to `/etc/dnf/dnf.conf` just in case it is enabled in the future.
 On systems that use `rpm-ostree` such as Fedora Silverblue or Kinoite, the `countme` option can be disabled by masking the [rpm-ostree-countme](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) timer.

-openSUSE also uses a [unique ID](https://en.opensuse.org/openSUSE:Statistics) to count systems, which can be disabled by deleting the `/var/lib/zypp/AnonymousUniqueId` file.
+openSUSE uses a [unique ID](https://en.opensuse.org/openSUSE:Statistics) to count systems, which can be disabled by deleting the `/var/lib/zypp/AnonymousUniqueId` file.

+Zorin OS uses the `zorin-os-cencus` package, which also uses a [unique ID](https://zorin.com/legal/privacy/) to count systems.
+You can opt out of this by doing `sudo apt purge zorin-os-census`, and optionally hold it with `sudo apt-mark hold zorin-os-census` to avoid accidentally installing it in the future.

 [Snapd](https://github.com/snapcore/snapd) assigns a [unique ID](https://snapcraft.io/docs/snap-store-metrics) to your snapd installation and use it for telemetry.
 While this is generally not a problem, if your threat model calls for anonimity, you should not be using snap packages, and you should remove snapd from your Ubuntu installation.
-On Debian based distributions, and especially Ubuntu, consider holding `snapd` with `sudo apt-mark hold snapd` to avoid accidentally installing it in the future.
+Like with Zorin Census, on Debian based distributions, and especially Ubuntu, consider holding `snapd` with `sudo apt-mark hold snapd`.

+Of course, this is a non-exhaustive list of how different Linux distributions do this.
+If you are aware of any other tracking mechanisms that different distributions use, feel free to make a [pull request](https://github.com/PrivSec-dev/privsec.dev/blob/main/content/os/Linux-Desktop-Hardening.md) or [discussion post](https://github.com/PrivSec-dev/privsec.dev/discussions) detailing them!

 ### Keystroke Anonymization
 You could be [fingerprinted based on soft biometric traits](https://www.whonix.org/wiki/Keystroke_Deanonymization) when you use the keyboard.
 The [Kloak](https://github.com/vmonaco/kloak) package could help you mitigate this threat.
 It is available as a .deb package from [Kicksecure's repository](https://www.kicksecure.com/wiki/Packages_for_Debian_Hosts) and an [AUR package](https://aur.archlinux.org/packages/kloak-git).